fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 1: What is a Microcontroller?
+# What is a Microcontroller?
 ## Unveiling the Microcontroller Magic
 - **Definition**: A compact integrated circuit (IC) that contains a processor, memory, and input/output peripherals.
 - **Functionality**: Executes pre-programmed tasks, controls devices, and processes data.